Board Game Review:

 Target social-emotional skills:

-• For each turn, players share or answer a social question
+• For each turn, players share or answer a social question (check out my Social Emotional Question Prompts Bundle with questions for all ages!)

 • Have players act out the clue instead of saying the word